The portal allows users to import fund/investment records into their ledgers using a CSV file.

 A CSV file is a text file of "comma-separated values".
 It is a text file that works much like a spreadsheet and can be opened, edited, and saved using spreadsheet software like Microsoft Excel.
 The CSV file will have a row of column headers followed by rows of fund or investment records.
 Each row is a separate record.
-The column headers tell the system what each of the fields in the rows below it contain.
+The column headers tell the portal what each of the fields in the rows below it contain.
 This is what a CSV file looks like in a text editor (left) and in Microsoft Excel (right):

 What should the file contain?

 The CSV files need to have a specific structure, depending on what type of data you are trying to import.
 There are two main types of CSV that the portal accepts:

 - The Report of Trust and Capital Reserve Funds (MS-9)

 - The Report of Common Trust Fund Investments (MS-10)

 You can find the full details of what should be in the CSV file here: Import File Specification.
 The specification is a little technical so we encourage you to contact us if you get stuck.
 We realize that this is all fairly technical so please you get stuck contact us if you get stuck.

 Where should I start?